sezna/gamestuff/README.md

 # TODO
-for now, enemies are circles and towers are squares. make the ability to put down towers wherever the mouse clicks - Mary make enemy difficulty slowly increase define a map/path currently towers will shoot any/all enemies in their range implement money/shop
+*for now, enemies are circles and towers are squares.
+*make enemy difficulty slowly increase
+*define a map/path
+*implement money/shop
+*make sure you can't place towers on top of other towers

 # quick git tutorial:
 # To get other people's changes: